 ‘Vodafone Basics’ SIM-only plans offer unlimited UK minutes & a data allowance from £6/month.

-You can get a Vodafone Basics plan from just £6/month on a 12-month contract with unlimited UK minutes, unlimited UK texts and an allowance of UK data included.
-For instance, the £6 plan comes with 500MB of data, rising up to the £10/month plan which includes 6GB of data.
+You can get a Vodafone Basics plan from just £6/month on a 12-month contract with unlimited UK minutes, unlimited UK texts and an allowance of UK data.
+For instance, the £6 plan comes with 500MB of data, rising up to the £10/month plan which currently includes 6GB of data.

 In this article, we’ll review the Vodafone Basics tariff in more detail.
-We’ll start by looking at the plans available, along with the features and how this compares to regular SIM-only plans.
-We’ll then compare it to other mobile networks before looking at the coverage you can expect and how to keep an existing phone number.
+We’ll start by looking at the plans available, along with the features of the tariff and how this compares to regular SIM-only plans.
+We’ll then compare the price against rival SIM cards from other mobile networks before looking at the coverage you can expect and how to keep your existing phone number.

 About Vodafone Basics